 A significant increase in endpoint-centric cyber-attacks has grown significantly within the previous year.

 According to the Ponemom Institute of Study 2020, 68% of organizations reported an increase in endpoint-centric cyber attacks.

 However, it is not only the increase in such attacks that is alarming.
-Sophistication within modern endpoint threats has grown significantly, highlighting the need to have a more advanced approach to endpoint security.
+Sophistication within modern endpoint threats has grown significantly, highlighting the need for a more advanced approach to endpoint security.

 The days of merely securing endpoints through anti-malware and antivirus software protection are long gone.
 There is now a dire need for a shift in perspectives and an approach that ensures endpoint security with a blend of traditional and modern techniques.

 The modern workforce temperament revolves around mobility and agility.

 As technology continues to empower the global economy, organizations are now integrating hybrid working models involving efficient solutions such as BYOD (Bring Your Device) culture within organizations or even having a remote employee workforce.

 While these methods have proven efficient, they have created substantial risks to data integrity and organizational security.

 Apart from that, organizations face another threat with each rising moment: the sophistication of these cyber-attacks.

 Threat actors have recognized humans as the chip in the cybersecurity armor and are rapidly exploiting them.